Contact

 Intellectual Property Protection

 The firm's Intellectual Property Group has a wealth of experience in administering, managing and prosecuting the patent portfolios for several Fortune 500 automotive suppliers; and advising in-house counsel, company management and engineers.
-They also regularly prepare and analyze patentability, validity and infringement searches and opinions, prepare and prosecute patent and trademark applications, negotiate license agreements and technology assignments, and counsel and represent companies involved in IP disputes and litigation.
+We regularly prepare and analyze patentability, validity and infringement searches and opinions, negotiate license agreements and technology assignments, and counsel and represent companies involved in IP disputes and litigation.
+We also assist clients in all aspects of global trademark and brand protection, working closely to help them select trademarks and develop brand protection strategies designed to fit their business needs and objectives.
+We currently manage more than 4,100 pending and registered marks in over 150 countries.

-Miller Canfield lawyers have been at the forefront, and have a great deal of experience in representing foreign and domestic automotive suppliers, in respect of licensing their automotive embedded software, Electronic Control Units (ECUs) system integration, counseling in the development and system modeling software, production control and automatic conveying systems and powertrain, emissions and vehicle subsystem test equipment.
+Miller Canfield lawyers have been at the forefront in representing foreign and domestic automotive suppliers with respect to licensing their automotive embedded software, Electronic Control Units (ECUs) system integration, counseling in the development and system modeling software, production control and automatic conveying systems and powertrain, emissions and vehicle subsystem test equipment.
 The firm has been an early leader in developing software licensing arrangements for automotive suppliers, having to convince automotive manufacturers and Tier 1s to look beyond the static purchase order procurement process.

-Given our Detroit roots, we have significant experience with many of the toughest and most sophisticated labor and employment issues facing the automotive and manufacturing industries.
+We have significant experience with many of the toughest and most sophisticated employment and labor issues facing the automotive and manufacturing industries.
 Our experience includes:

 - Handling dozens of unfair labor practice claims in the context of a single-union organizing campaign